-- The holding of Council meetings as legislated. - The functionality of oversight structures, S79 committees, audit committees and - District IGR Forums. - The existence and efficiency of anti-corruption measures. - The extent to which there is compliance with legislation and the enforcement of bylaws. - The rate of service delivery protests and approaches to address them.
+- The holding of Council meetings as legislated. - The functionality of oversight structures, such as S79 committees, section 80 and audit committees - District IGR Forums. - The existence and efficiency of anti-corruption measures. - The extent to which there is compliance with legislation and the enforcement of bylaws. - The rate of service delivery protests and approaches to address them.